Utagawa Toyokuni: Biography

-He was born in Edo, the son of Kurahashi Gorobei, a carver of dolls and puppets, including replicas of kabuki actors.
+Toyokuni was born in 1769, the son of Kurahashi Gorobei, a carver of dolls and puppets, including replicas of kabuki actors.
 At around 14, Toyokuni was apprenticed to the first head of the Utagawa house, Utagawa Toyoharu, whom his father knew well and who lived nearby.
 One of his fellow pupils under Toyoharu was Toyohiro, whose pupil was the great landscape artist Hiroshige.
 In recognition of his artistic ability, Toyokuni later took the name Utagawa Toyokuni, following the common practice of using one syllable of his master's name.

 Toyokuni seems not to have been an "intuitive genius" determined to forge a new path; rather, he seems to have studied intently those who came before him, particularly Utamaro, Chōbunsai Eishi and Eishōsai Chōki. and through a great deal of hard work produced first a mastery, and then a synthesis of their styles, to create a style of his own.

 He was known mostly for his prints related to the kabuki theatre, in particular his yakusha-e actor portraits, a field which he took to new heights.
 He also, however, produced other genres such as musha-e warrior prints, shunga erotica, and most notably bijin-ga.

 In his actor prints, like Sharaku, one sees the real subject; but his prints merely portrayed what he saw, unlike Sharaku who exaggerated those aspects he saw as the most key.
 It is said of Toyokuni's prints that they recreate exactly what one would see on stage; they show actors acting, not merely just pictures of actors.
 Together, these characteristics made Toyokuni's prints far more popular among theatre-goers than Sharaku's, although history has come to judge Sharaku the keener observer and greater artist.

 His popularity and prolific output may in part have been his undoing, though.
 From 1803 through 1817, his work became more static, even as it became more popular.
 He continued to produce large quantities of prints, but the quality as a rule did not match that of his earlier days.
 Occasional prints from this period, however, show his old brilliance.

 He died in Edo in 1825, surrounded by many of his pupils.